sflanoue/cloud-certification/GCP/Networking/Cloud Armor.md

 * Works with Global HTTP(S) Load Balancer
 * IP-based Access Control - Permit or block your incoming traffic based on IP addresses or ranges using allow lists and deny lists.
 * Stackdriver logging - Get visibility into the policy and rule matched and the action taken by the rule for each incoming request.
+* Attach the policy to a Load Balancer backend in the Cloud Armor settings

 ## Limitations
 * Each project is limited to a max of 200 security rules